Julian Leeser has been the Federal Member for Berowra since July 2016.

 Julian is a person of faith and is committed to a strong diverse Australia.
 Julian is the first Jewish person elected to the House of Representatives from New South Wales for the Liberal Party.

 Julian is passionate about the Australian Constitution and proud of its link to the electorate of Berowra.
-In 1891 a group including Australia’s first Prime Minister, Sir Edmund Barton, and the first Chief Justice of the High Court Sir Samuel Griffith, took the steamer Lucinda up the Hawkesbury from Brooklyn and completed the first draft of the Australian Constitution.
+In 1891 a group including Australia’s first Prime Minister, Sir Edmund Barton, and the first Chief Justice of the High Court Sir Samuel Griffith, took the steamer Lucinda up the Hawkesbury from Brooklyn and worked on the first draft of the Australian Constitution.